 F-1 STANDARD CHLORIDE SOLUTION

 Dissolve 165 mg of sodium chloride in water and dilute to 100 ml.
 Transfer 10 ml of this solution to a 1 000 ml volumetric flask.
-Dilute to volume with water, and mix.
+Dilute to volume with water and mix.
 Each ml of the final solution contains 10 mg of chloride.

 F-2 PROCEDURE

-Dissolve 400 g of the test sample in 30 to 40 ml of water, neutralize to litmus external indicator with nitric acid, if necessary, then add 1 ml of silver nitrate, dilute to 50 ml with water. and mix.
-Allow to stand for 5 minutes protecting from direct sunlight.
+Dissolve 400 g of the test sample in 30 ml to 40 ml of water, neutralize to litmus external indicator with nitric acid, if necessary, then add 1 ml of silver nitrate, dilute to 50 ml with water. and mix.
+Allow to stand for 5 min protecting from direct sunlight.
 Compare the turbidity, if any, with that produced in a control solution containing 2 ml of the standard chloride solution (equivalent to 20 mg) and the reagents in the same quantities which are used for the sample.

 The turbidity produced, if any, by the sample shall not exceed that produced by the control solution.